adamSellers/adams-fullstack-cms/README.md

 - Heroku: The app is designed to be built and run on Heroku, click the Heroku button below to get started!
 - Redis: Session store is done in Heroku Redis
 - Mongo DB: The relational DB bits, which is only storing user information at present, is done through Mongo DB.
 As of Nov 2020, mLab has removed their Heroku addon (boo!) but you can still create a free tier at Mongo Atlas.
 This is recommended to keep the app free to use as Object Rocket (the other Mongo addon in Heroku) doesn't have a free tier.
 - React / Redux: This is a react front end with Redux for the state store.
-Probably doesn't _need_ Redux specifically, but the point of this building this was for me to learn, so Redux is in.
+Probably doesn't _need_ Redux specifically, but the point of building this was for me to learn, so Redux is in.
 - Express: The backend is provided by Express.

 ### Environment Variables